2025 Philadelphia Eagles season: Week 5: vs. Denver Broncos

 Similar to the previous week, the Eagles struggled on both sides of the ball in the second half; however, their struggles finally caught up to them, resulting in their first loss of the season.
-After building a 17–3 lead, the Eagles were unable to hold off a fourth quarter rally by Bo Nix and the Denver Broncos, who scored eighteen unanswered points to defeat the Eagles, 21–17.
-Philadelphia had an opportunity to win the game late, as quarterback Jalen Hurts led a drive to Denver’s 29-yard line, but his final Hail Mary attempt fell incomplete as time expired.
+After building a 17–3 lead, the Eagles were unable to hold off a fourth-quarter rally by Bo Nix and the Denver Broncos, who scored 18 unanswered points to beat the Eagles 21–17.
+Philadelphia had an opportunity to win the game late, as quarterback Jalen Hurts led a drive to Denver's 29-yard line, but his final Hail Mary attempt fell incomplete as time expired.

 With the loss, the Eagles dropped to a 4–1 record and were defeated at home by the Broncos for just the second time in franchise history, and for the first time since a 33–7 loss in 1986.
 The loss also ended Philadelphia’s 10-game winning streak and 12-game home winning streak.